Real gross domestic

 imports, a $1 billion increase in exports would increase national

 income by $10 billion.
-When the national income has increased $10
+That is, when the national income has increased

-billion, the economy would be at equilibrium again with the
+by $10 billion, the economy would be spending 10% of

-additional spending on imports equal to the additional income from
+additional spending on imports would be equal to the additional income from

 This new equilibrium position is shown in Figure

 has increased to 0-Z3 with exports equal to 0-A2

 and the income from domestic sales equal to A2-Z3.